Skip to main content Skip to footer

 • the applicant is not qualified to undertake the job.

-Once issued a certificate by a Sponsorship Licence holding employer, an individual can then apply for leave to enter or remain in the UK (visa permission) as a Sponsored Skilled Worker.
+Once issued a CoS by a Sponsorship Licence, an individual can then apply for leave to enter or remain in the UK (visa permission) as a Sponsored Skilled Worker.

 - Shortage occupations.
 Certain posts identified by the Home Office in conjunction with the Migration Advisory Committee are deemed to be recognised shortage areas, i.e. where there are insufficient suitably qualified resident workers available to meet the UK’s requirements.
 The shortage occupation list changes periodically depending upon the prevailing circumstances in the UK economy and since Brexit has become more so.